sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-style/cp-mobile-dev-kit-style.md

     !![MDK](img_1.8.png)

 9. After clicking **Finish**, the wizard will generate your MDK Application based on your selections.
 You should now see the `MDK_Styling` project in the project explorer.
-As you have already opened the workspace, there is no need to open the generated project in new workspace or to add it to workspace.
+As you have already opened the workspace, there is no need to open the generated project in new workspace.
 Ignore the pop-up or click the cross icon to hide the window.

     !![MDK](img_1.9.png)